Applied Behaviour Analysis MSc/PGDip/PGCert

 - Qualification: MSc/PGDip/PGCert

-- Duration: One full calendar year as a full time student.
-Also available part-time, over 2 years.
+- Duration: One full calendar year as a full time student or 2 years Full-time for those doing the practicum.
+Also available part-time.

 This programme is aimed at those wishing to specialise in applied behaviour analysis.
 The course is designed to develop advanced theoretical and practical knowledge of the basic principles of behaviour analysis and the application of the principles within clinical and research settings.